A criminal profile of the Gilgo Beach serial killer

 2. He is dead or seriously ill.

-3. The find at Gilgo Beach spooked him so much that he decided to go dormant.
+3. The find at Gilgo Beach spooked him so much that he went dormant.

 4. He is now operating elsewhere.